susu880229/GNW/README.md

 ### Compiling and deploying on Mac or Windows

-- **[To Do - changing the libraries for playing of Onboarding video]**
 - **Be sure to make a backup of the original source code before making changes.**

 1. Ensure that Processing is in Java mode by clicking on the dropdown menu at the top-right corner and selecting "Java"
 2. Ensure that the correct video library is selected.
 The library `processing.video.*` should be imported and `in.omerjerk.processing.video.android.*` should be commented out
 3. Go to the Onboarding class and uncomment line 42 for `onBoardingVideo.stop();`.
 The video library for desktop, `processing.video.*`, requires the video to stop before replaying it
-4. Run the project by clicking the play button at the top-left corner
+4. Run the project by clicking the play button at the top-left corner to ensure that everything is working properly
+5. Before creating any new executable(s), remove any existing executable files & folders from the `Main` project folder.
+6. Go to `File` > `Export Application... ` > check off the platforms you want (if you are on a Windows computer, you may not be able to export for Mac) > click `Export`
+7. The new executable(s) can be found inside the `Main` project folder

 ### Compiling and deploying on Android tablet
 - **Be sure to make a backup of the original source code before making changes.**